New: our first western shirt and 4 look ideas

 Man in indigo western shirt.

-As for the presence of a flap, it makes complete sense: it prevented the cowboy from losing his objects stored in the chest pockets during a gallop or a trot.
+As for the presence of a flap, it makes perfect sense: it prevented the cowboy from losing his objects stored in his chest pockets during a gallop or a trot.

-Does wearing a western shirt give the impression of wearing a cowboy outfit?
-No, especially when I see how the western shirt is increasingly finding its place in outfits made up of blazers (I talk about it extensively during my Gimmick on the subject ).
+Does wearing a western shirt give the impression of having a cowboy outfit?
+No, especially when I see how the western shirt is increasingly finding its place in outfits composed of blazers (I talk about it extensively in my Gimmick on the subject ).

 A new collar for this western shirt

-Ah this pass… I couldn’t wait to present it to you!
+Ah this pass… I couldn’t wait to show it to you!

 We wanted to work on a new collar, with proportions more in harmony with the rest of the shirt.

-It is therefore a collar with points length of 7 cm, larger than our usual collars, and a collar stand height of 3.5 cm.
+So it is a collar with points 7 cm long, larger than our usual collars, and a collar stand height of 3.5 cm.

 Western shirt collar.

-7 cm of collar points, so that it can be worn perfectly with a jacket.
+7 cm collar points, so it can be worn perfectly with a jacket.

-With 7 cm of tip length, this collar will fit perfectly with your blazers, but also your jackets or overshirts.
+With 7 cm of point length, this collar will go perfectly with your blazers, but also your jackets or your overshirts.

-We also made slight modifications to the pattern, just under the collar, so that the denim sits better on the chest.
+We also made slight changes to the pattern, just under the collar, so that the denim fits better at chest level.

 Man in sunglasses, indigo shirt and gray blazer.